mantidproject/mantid/docs/source/interfaces/DrILL.rst

 Ctrl + G or use the context menu.
 To set a row as master, one has to select it (again, one cell is sufficient) and press Ctrl + M or use the context menu.
 Grouped samples will appear with a specific label in the table.
 The master of a group will have a bold label.
+There can be only one master row per group, if a second row is selected as the master row, it will replace the previous one.
 One can also ungroup samples by selecting them and pressing Ctrl + Alt + G or using the context menu.

 Processing